LArbys/LArCV/README.md

 This is the UBDL_DEV branch, which is the version to be used when deploying the (new) UB DL reco. chain on FNAL (or Tufts).

+Proposed features

+* CMake support, for easier exporting of package into other projects
+* python2 and python3 support
+* ROOT utilities for quick, cheap visualization from command line or python interpretor
+* ROOT Eve Viewer by Ralitsa
+* Row indices are in positive time order (same as LArCV2).
+  But we provide mechanism to read old larcv1 data, then reverse convention.
+  This way data is not obsolete, but any code that assumes reverse time order is!
+  We do this by specifying in IOManager that Image2D loaded from branches are reversetimeorder.
+  For those image2d's, we reshape the array.
+* Canvas support for Supera API.
+No need for lar.
+* Remove all UB-geom stuff as calls to larlite.
+(Keep SBND in mind.)
+* Proper documentation off all classes
+* Convenient multi-process data-loader into DL frameworks (still kind of clunky right now). examples and unittests.
+* Image2D -> BJSON -> Image2D support for message passing to GPU server
+* maintain Vic's pyqtgraph viewer, add 3d and pmt views (from pylard)
+* pyutil doesn't have transpose
+* image2d data layout uses proper C-conventions for (row,col) <--> (tick,wire)
+* export to eigen representations (maps, copied dense and sparse matrices)

 ## Installation

 ### (direct) Dependencies